henyxia/henyxia.github.com/content/scholar/GIS4-2019/04-cisco.md

 * Like a desktop computer, but with signigicant differences
 * CPUs with lower capacity
-* Some dedicated chips to handle data flows
+* Some dedicated chips to handle the data flow
 * Specific operating systems (Cisco IOS)
 * No screens, no USB but a lot of ports
 * Configurable via serial or SSH